0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/doc/transaction_script_documentation.md

 Rotates the specified account's authentication key to the supplied new authentication key.
-May only be sent by the Libra Root account as a write set transaction.
+May only be sent by the Diem Root account as a write set transaction.

 Script documentation: <code><a href="transaction_script_documentation.md#rotate_authentication_key_with_nonce_admin">rotate_authentication_key_with_nonce_admin</a></code>